 Maricopa County Master Gardener Training

-The Master Gardener Volunteer training is provided twice a year, with one course starting in January and the other in July.
+The Master Gardener Volunteer training is provided twice a year, a Spring session starting in January and a Fall session starting in July.

 Location: Course location is online anywhere with an internet connection, usually in the convenience of the home